SchWiniX/Seminar_GLL_Parser/README.md

 We can then implement each of these types as its seperate function and just store a enums (and state information) instead of a label in all data structures and index into the correct functions.
 This however leaves us with a new problem.
 Since we are jumping from function to function we will at some point fill our call stack.
 We can of course solve this quite quickly we could just change our `base_loop` from a function that is called everytime to a while loop that checks if $R$ is empty and all other functions just return back when done.
-For this implementation we have however choosen a slightly different approach (not because of it having much of an advantage but mostly just cause we wanted to).
-We instead of following the normal call/return structure most are familiar with instead use `longjump` and `setjmp`.
-Hence we call `setjmp` in the `base_loop` function and all the other function when they reach the end of a derivation call `longjump` to return to the `base_loop` conviniently ereasing the call stack used by the derivation.
+For this implementation we have however choosen a slightly different approach (not because of it having much of an advantage but mostly cause funni).
+We instead of following the normal call/return structure, use `longjump` and `setjmp`.
+Hence we can call `setjmp` in the `base_loop` function and all the other function when they reach the end of a derivation will call `longjump` to return to the `base_loop` conviniently ereasing the call stack used by the derivation.
-The only caviat in this approach is that we must store all changes we want to keep accross jumps in either heap memory or stack memory assigned before the call to `set_jump`
+The only caviat in this approach is that we must store all changes we want to keep accross jumps in a pointer whose address cannot be changed

 ## GSS
 The GSS graph was implemented with the improvments described in [Faster, Practical GLL Parsing](https://ir.cwi.nl/pub/24026/24026B.pdf).
 Since we must search both edges and nodes for existance and these graphs can get quite large its (as you might see for yourself in the [Performance](#performance) section) important to have these checks be fast.
-Hence what this implementation does is allocate space for the maximal amount of gss nodes possible.
+Hence what this implementation does is allocate space for the maximal amount of gss nodes possible as pointers.
 This uses alot of memory which is its main disadvandage.
-We know this amount at the start of our program since gss nodes are of from `(char non-terminal, uint32_t input_position)` and we know the amount of nonterminals and input_size as soon as we know the grammer and the input.
+We know this amount at the start of our program since gss nodes are of from `(uint16_t non-terminal, uint32_t input_position)` and we know the amount of nonterminals and input_size as soon as we know the grammer and the input.
-We can then just allocate a dynamic array of edges for each node at where that node indexes when it's "created" hence signaling is existance and allowing for checking for it's existance in O(1).
-For the edges we can then just add them to that same dynamic array allowing us to check for its existans in O(m) where m is the out degree of its source node.
+We can then just allocate a new node with additional space for an edge array / U_set ring buffer and two uint32_t for the P set.

 ## Sets
 This is arguable the most interesting part of any implementation as there is quite a bit of room here for how these sets are implemented.
 In a higher level language it is probably a good idea to just use some form of a set implementation if that language provieds a good one.
 C does however to my knowledge not provide such a data structure in its standart library.
 Hence since I'm quite attached to my sanity we'll need to find a different approach.